Rules for Mattis

 • If someone plays a trump, the next player must play a higher trump

-The player who played the highest card takes the trick and plays first in the next one.
+The player who played the highest card takes the trick and leads the next one.
 Tricks have no value and are discarded.

 Players can agree to allow sequences: